 - “reading” the words on the cereal box, snack bars, or canned goods

-- sounding out words in a commercial that they see
+- sounding out new words in a commercial that they see

 - asking you if they can start learning to read

-One of the first signs William showed was bringing books to me, saying he has read X number of books.
-With some of our other children, I will catch them trying to write their letters before they know them all or trying to write their name.
+The best way to know if a child is ready is to wait for them to ask you.
+The first sign William showed was bringing his favorite books to me, saying he had read X number of books.
+With some of our other children, I would catch them trying to write their letters before they knew them all or trying to write their own name.

 Don’t Overcomplicate It!